Hikes

 Description

-The return leg of the walk starts off following the Bisse de Sion, a historical irrigation channel built from 1901 to 1903 to carry water from the river La Lienne to the slopes above Sion.
+Taste the local products from the alp before starting the descent via Bisse de Sion.
+The historic irrigation channel was built between 1901 and 1903 and carries water from the Lienne to the slopes above Sion.

 Turn-by-turn directions